Grinshpon/fiz/README.md

 # Fiz

-Fiz is a concept for toy programming language designed to be simple and minimal.
-It's meant for playing around with, and is mainly just an exercise in designing a toy programming language (for fun).
+Fiz is a concept for a functional programming language.
+It is an exercise in designing a toy programming language.
 It's not a competitor to other serious functional languages, because fiz is probably not a very good language.
 I just wanted to put my ideas down somewhere.
 I cannot stress enough how dumb all this probably is.

 All the design/syntax is work in progress.
-Once I iterate a couple of times and lock down a grammar I like, I may begin writing a parser and then compiler.
+Once I iterate a couple of times and lock down a grammar I like, I may begin writing a compiler.

 ## Design (WIP)